gpiriou/morpho-ledger-plugin/README.md

-# morpho-ledger-plugin
+# Morpho Ledger Plugin
-Nano S and X plugin for Morpho Labs.
+Nano S, S Plus and X plugin for Morpho Labs.

+This plugin supports aave-v2 and compound morpho dapps on Ethereum mainnet.

 ## Plugins:

-Plugins are lightweight applications that go hand-in-hand with the Ethereum Application on Nano S / X devices.
+Plugins are lightweight applications that go hand-in-hand with the Ethereum Application on Nano S, SP and X devices.

 They allow users to safely interact with smart contracts by parsing the transaction data and displaying its content in a human readable way.